 I am a co-founder of sex addiction treatment in AZ and one of the earliest practitioners in the field.
 I have run a program for couples who struggle with sex addiction, affairs and/or infidelity since 1985, and am a co-author of the book Lonely All The Time; Recognizing, Understanding and Overcoming Sex Addiction, for Sex Addicts and Co-Dependents.

-Since 1985 I have run a program for couples who struggle with sex addiction, affairs and/or infidelity.
-I run three weekly group meetings for men (see Men’s Issues and Men’s Groups on this website).
+I run two weekly group meetings for men (see Men’s Issues and Men’s Groups).
 The men may have a history of virtual (online) or actual infidelity and may or may not be “addicted” to sex.
-It is common to see both men who have a problem with online pornography and masturbation as well as those who have had a number of affairs.
+It is common to see both men who have a problem with online pornography and masturbation as well as those who have had affairs.

 There are times when additional treatment tools are used.
-It may be necessary to do an Intensive Therapy Program, in conjunction with the group and couples’ work (see Intensive Therapy Program on this website).
+It may be necessary to do an Intensive Therapy Program, in conjunction with the group and couples’ work (see Intensive Therapy Program).
 The Intensive Therapy Program squeezes the counseling into a short period of time.
 This allows individuals and couples to go deeper and change more quickly.
 This is critical when clients’ behaviors are out of control and/or the pain of the situation needs immediate attention.

 Have questions?
 Interested in getting started?
 Take the first step towards recovery — fill out the form to the right, or contact us today!